qam4/ebattles/readme.txt

 - Team.rankdelta (up/dn arrow)
 - Team.streaks?
 - Draws:
- . add checkboxes in front of ranks 2 to last in match report . if checked, then team has same rank as rank ofteam in previous row.
- --> will need to change the rank calculation algo here a little bit.
- . add ELO and TS calculations for draw case
+ . add checkboxes in front of ranks 2 to last in match report (done) . if checked, then team has same rank as rank of team in previous row. (done) --> will need to change the rank calculation algo here a little bit. (done) . add ELO (done) and TS calculations for draw case
- . add players.draw update in match process, and teams.draw calculation in updateteamstats
+ . add players.draw update in match process, and teams.draw calculation in updateteamstats (done) .
+Manage event, add "Allow draws", "Draw proba"
+ . matchinfo should have TS match rating
+ .
+Streaks ok when draw?
 - Scores:
- . add inputs in match reports for scores, and use that to update players.score . score diff -> might need new field in tbl_scores, tbl_players and tbl_teams . preg_match("/^\d+$/", $input)
+ . add inputs in match reports for scores, and use that to update players.score (done) . score diff -> might need new field in tbl_scores, tbl_players and tbl_teams . preg_match("/^\d+$/", $input) (done)
+ . quick loss report -> no score???